-The Bank's counterparty credit risk is very limited and consists of forward foreign exchange contracts that are entered into with market counterparties primarily to switch surplus cashflows arising from the

-Bank's capital and customer deposits into other operational currencies to provide funding for short term trade finance transactions.
+The Bank's counterparty credit risk is very limited and consists of forward foreign exchange contracts that are entered into with market counterparties primarily to switch surplus cashflows arising from customer deposits into other operational currencies to provide funding for short term trade finance transactions.
 These forward foreign exchange transactions are undertaken for periods of up to six months.
 On limited occasions the Bank will undertake such transactions for customers, and these will be hedged with an institution.
 The Bank uses ECAI Investment grade rated banks, for which separate sub limits are set.